-This multi-part programme consists of a series of introductory modules addressing different aspects of challenge and awareness raising.
+This multi-part programme can be delivered for groups or for individuals.
+It consists of a series of introductory modules addressing different aspects of challenge and awareness raising.
 We cover some of the skills, attitudes and behaviours we need in order to develop confidence in our own leadership skills and style.

-There will be an element of blended learning with a small amount of pre-course work for each session.
+There may be an element of blended learning with recorded pre-course work for each session.
 Additional group coaching sessions will provide opportunities for individuals to discuss how the content relates to them and to progress their own personal goals during the programme.